-Written by All4Nico, published 5 months ago.
+Written by All4Nico, published over 2 years ago.

 Nico was born October 21, 2004.
 He was developing normally until at about 9 months when he had his seizure.
 It was a tonic-clonic seizure which lasted about 2 minutes.
 We called 911, but by the time the ambulance arrived the seizure was over and he was sleeping peacefully.
 We described to the paramedics what we saw.
 The paramedics advised us that what he had may have been a seizure and that we should have him seen by a neurologist.

 We took him to Kaiser where he was given an MRI, EEG, and other tests.
 We were given no answers as to what may have caused the seizure.
 We were given a prescription for Topomax and sent home.

 My husband, Fernando, and I were already very opposed to drugs due to negative experiences we had.
 We began administering the Topomax at a low dose.
 Nico experienced another seizure within 2 months of starting the medication.
 He also began having the little head drop seizures with the "fluttery" eyes.
 These were 1-2 seconds long and occured just after waking up.
 He would have at least 10-15 of these until after he ate breakfast.
 The topomax was now being administered at the highest dose recommended and the seizures were not changing.